podinate/podinate/README.md

 # podinate
-Podinate is an easy to use container orchestation engine with built in package manager.
-It uses a Kubernetes cluster in the background to provide a simple production-ready API to manage your containers and data.
-The package manager allows you to easily spin up common applications, and development environments lets team members easily start working on your project.
+Podinate is an alternative controller and API for Kubernetes.
+It wraps Kubernetes APIs with its own much simplified API, providing only the services you need to get most apps running quickly and easily.
+Podinate provides a built in package manager powered by OpenTofu.

 # Installation
 There is documentation under `docs`, which you can view by runnning `mkdocs serve`.